BenSuskins/pubgolf-web/README.md

 This is a Frontend for the [Pubgolf](https://github.com/BenSuskins/pubgolf) application.

-It uses Next.js and Typescript.
+It uses Next.js, Typescript and MUI.

 ![Pub Golf Home Page](docs/home.png?raw=true "Home Page")